2004 Equatorial Guinea coup attempt: David Tremain

 David Tremain, a South Africa-based British businessman, is alleged to have raised $500,000.
-Mr Tremain is alleged to have been "fronting" for a syndicate of South African and other minor investors.
+Tremain is alleged to have been "fronting" for a syndicate of South African and other minor investors.
 Tremain denies any involvement in the coup.

 Jeffrey Archer

 Bank details of Simon Mann's Guernsey firm, Logo Logistics, reveal that a JH Archer made a payment of $134,000 (£74,000) into his account in the days before the failed coup attempt.
-Lord Archer initially issued a statement through his lawyers stating that he had "no prior knowledge" of the alleged coup and that he had not spoken to Sir Mark for "approximately 10 years".
+Jeffrey Archer initially issued a statement through his lawyers stating that he had "no prior knowledge" of the alleged coup and that he had not spoken to Sir Mark for "approximately 10 years".

 In January, on the same day the plotters were meeting at Sandton in Johannesburg, Ely Calil called Lord Archer and the pair apparently spoke for 15 minutes.
 Other calls followed in the run-up to the coup attempt.
-A lawyer for the Equatorial Guinea government said in London that telephone records showed four calls between Ely Calil and Lord Archer in the run-up to the coup attempt in March.
+A lawyer for the Equatorial Guinea government said in London that telephone records showed four calls between Ely Calil and Archer in the run-up to the coup attempt in March.

 Severo Moto

-Prosecutors said Equatorial Guinea's opposition leader, Severo Moto, based in Spain, offered the group $1.8m and oil rights to overthrow the government.
+Prosecutors said Equatorial Guinea's opposition leader, Severo Moto Nsá, based in Spain, offered the group $1.8m and oil rights to overthrow the government.

-Tim Bell, Baron Bell
+Tim Bell

-Timothy Bell, Lady Thatcher's former spin doctor, is linked to the case by "advising" Mr Mann's friends.
-Baron Bell has said that as far as he was aware neither Sir Mark nor Mr Hart were involved in the alleged coup.
+Timothy Bell, Lady Thatcher's former spin doctor, is linked to the case by "advising" Mann's friends.
+Bell has said that as far as he was aware neither Mark Thatcher nor Hart were involved in the alleged coup.